 JEE Main Cut Off 2019

 Candidates can check previous year cut offs to get an idea about the trend and this year tentative cut off.
 Official cut off will be updated here whenever it is released by NTA.
 Below Cut off was required to appear for JEE Advanced:

 Joint Entrance Examination (JEE) Main is a national level exam, which is conducted by the National Testing Agency (NTA) for admission in various engineering colleges and courses all over the country.
 JEE Main 2020 January session were conducted from January 6 to 11, 2020 in online mode.
 The admission committee will announce the result for April session on 30 April, 2020 tentatively.
 In this article, we provide you with all the details related to JEE Main Cut off by doing a thorough analysis of the last 5 years cut off.

 Given below is the JEE Main Cut Off Trend for last four years:

 People Also Read:

-The Result is out now.
-NTA has released the official cut off on April 30, 2019 for engineering and will declare cut off for architecture courses on May 15 along with the announcement of result on its official website.
+The Result for janaury session is out on 17 January 2020.
+NTA will released the official cut off on April 30, 2020 for engineering and will declare cut off for architecture courses on May 15 along with the announcement of result on its official website.
 The scores of the applicants will also be published in the result.

 JEE Main Result

-NTA has released JEE Main Result on April 30, 2019 for paper 1 and will release Paper 2 result on May 15, 2019.
+NTA has released JEE Main Result on January 17, 2020 for paper 1 and Paper 2 result on January 23, 2020.
 Result will be provided via only online mode at jeemain.nic.in.
 There is no offline mode method available for checking result.

 Expected Cut Off for JEE Main by Coaching Institutes